Description: April 27–September 3, 2017

 1101 Camino Real, Redondo Beach, CA 90277.

-Description: Limudim (studies) is a program designed to connect IKAR’s children and families to Judaism and the world through a ...read moreLimudim (studies) is a program designed to connect IKAR’s children and families to Judaism and the world through a stimulating, interactive and inspiring Jewish learning experience consistent with the vision and spirit of IKAR.5870 W. Olympic Boulevard, LA 90036.
+Description: Limudim (“Studies”) is IKAR’S educational program for Pre-K though 7th graders, designed to connect our childr ...read moreLimudim (“Studies”) is IKAR’S educational program for Pre-K though 7th graders, designed to connect our children to Judaism and the world through a stimulating, interactive and inspiring Jewish learning experience.
 For information contact Amir Orbach at 323-634-1874 or email email@example.com less

 Description: Learn about the innovative home-based Hebrew school program that everyone is talking about!
 Small groups of children ...read moreLearn about the innovative home-based Hebrew school program that everyone is talking about!
 Small groups of children meet once a week for two hours in the comfort of a local private home.
 Individual classes for grades Pre-School -6 held from Thousand Oaks to Sherman Oaks.
 Community events, overnights, family Shabbat dinners and more!
 Contact firstname.lastname@example.org for meeting location. http://www.vosla.orgread less